gokulcodes/gokulcodes-blogs/public/blogs/critical-rendering-path.md

-# What is Critical Rendering Path
+# What is Critical Rendering Path?

 ### How browser renders a web page